kando-menu/kando/docs/configuring.md

 > [!TIP]
 > There are several advanced options which are not yet exposed in the editor UI.
 See the [Config-File Documentation](config-files.md) for all advanced options.

-## Tips for Creating Efficient Menu Layouts :rocket:
+## 🚀 Tips for Creating Efficient Menu Layouts

 When designing your own menus, keep the following tips in mind:
 * **Avoid too many items in a single menu.** Instead, create submenus.
 Eight items per menu is a good rule of thumb, and you should never have more than twelve items in a single menu.
 * **Deeply nested menus are not a problem.** Kando is designed to handle deeply nested menus.
 You can use the marking mode to quickly select items which are in subsubsubmenus.
 * **Use the fixed-angle locks to create a clean layout.** Even if you have an odd number of items, you can use fixed angles to lock items to the top, bottom, left, or right side of the menu.

-## Adding Custom Icon Themes :sparkles:
+## ✨ Adding Custom Icon Themes

 To add your own icons to Kando, follow these steps:
 1. Create a new `icon-themes` directory in Kando's configuration directory if it does not yet exist.
 Depending on your OS, this will be the following locations: